 What’s the main difference between the two?

-The Sony costs roughly 1,000 USD new where the G7X can be purchased for around 650 USD.
-If you’re going to be spending 1,000 USD on a camera anyways, I would suggest something else for your main camera.
+The Sony costs significantly than the G7X.
+If you’re going to be spending a lot on a camera anyways, I would suggest something else for your main camera.
 One that will allow you to “grow” with it in terms of buying lenses and and the ability to add an external mic.
 Particularly if it’s your first camera.
 You can always pickup a point and shoot later if it makes sense.

 The Sony has better on board audio.
 Both are good, but the Sony is better.

 Honestly though, you’re going to want to use a lapel mic when vlogging in public and a proper microphone when at home to get that quality audio that really makes a difference, then sync the two different files (the audio file and the video file) when rendering the video.
 This is an additional cost as microphones can be expensive.

 For lapel mics for example, professionals use the Sennheiser AVX Digital Wireless Microphone which costs over 800 USD!
 If I was to buy a lapel mic I would look for something in the 50-100 USD range.
 I would probably get the Insignia Lapel mic.

 Now you don’t need a lapel mic, the on board audio is good enough for short segments- but for doing voice over work for videos you’ll need an external microphone you can plug into your laptop.

 Both are similar in quality but obviously the Sony is going to be a bit better (as it should be given it’s 400 USD more!).
 The Sony can record in 4k but it’s a bit choppy.
 The G7X can not record in 4k.
 The Sony has the slight edge in video quality but it’s not a dramatic difference.
 You’re not going to watch a YouTube video and be able to tell what camera was used.